pvcraven/arcade_book/source/chapters/01_setup/setup.rst

 known file types.""

 For Windows 8 and 10, bring up a file explorer by hitting the Windows-E key.
-Then click the “view” tab and make sure “File name extensions” has been checked.
+Then click the "view" tab and make sure “File name extensions” has been checked.

 Great!
 Now let's make our first program with :ref:`lab-01`.